-2.2 Project Description Summary
+2.2 Projects Description Summary

-The Bash Wind Farm final configuration will comprise 79 Wind Turbine Generators (WTGs), which will be 6.5MW each, based on Envision "EN 171" specification.
-The WTG configuration shown in the figure below (November 2021) previously comprised 111 WTGs and this was reduced by 32 units during the design review to reduce environmental and social impacts, particularly on sensitive habitats and migrating /nesting birds of prey including the IUCN critically endangered Egyptian Vulture.
+The Bash 500MW and 52MW Wind Farms final configuration will comprise 79 and 8 Wind Turbine Generators (WTGs) respectively.
+The WTGs will be 6.5MW each, based on Envision "EN 171" specification.
+The WTG configuration

+The Bash 500MW WF layout previously comprised 111 WTGs (November 2021) and this was reduced by 32 units during the design review to reduce environmental and social impacts, particularly on sensitive habitats and migrating /nesting birds of prey including the IUCN critically endangered Egyptian Vulture.
 Further measures to reduce impacts on birds has included micro siting of WTGs to ensure a minimum distance of 2km between Lake Ayakagitma and a 750m buffer between active bird nests (principally Egyptian Vulture) and the construction areas.